Is it an art? Is it a science?

 - Health (HLT) 150 Cross Cultural Health and Wellness Practices

-2. Submit documentation of prior health care experience to Kim Utley, program director, by the second Friday in January following the Dec.
-18 application deadline.
-You will receive consideration if you have at least 100 hours of experience.
-Please include your role, any radiology-related experience or certifications received.
+2. Submit documentation of prior health care experience to Ellyn Hodgis, program director, by the second Friday in January following the December 18 application deadline.
+Please include your role, hours of service and any radiology-related experience or certifications received.

 You can complete a 2-year associate degree for less than the cost of 1 year at a 4-year college or university.